For students interested in…

 Getting started in linguistics

-LING 1069 – Bad Words and Taboo Terms (Linguistics Foundation Course option for major, fulfills HF) - Introduction to linguistics through the lens of taboo language.
+LING 1069 – Bad Words and Taboo Terms (Linguistics Foundation Course option for major, fulfills HF) - This Foundation Course is an introduction to linguistic study through the lens of taboo language, a pervasive part of all languages.
+Surveys topics in modern linguistics by studying taboos in various languages.
+Students sensitive to obscene words are discouraged from enrolling, as are students with only a prurient, non-scholarly interest in taboo language.
 [Typically offered fall, spring, and summer]

-LING 1200 – Introduction to the Study of Language (Linguistics Foundation Course option for major, Introductory course for minor, TESOL Certificate course, fulfills HF) - Introduction to the nature of human language from the perspective of modern linguistics.
+LING 1200 – Introduction to the Study of Language (Linguistics Foundation Course option for major, Introductory course for minor, TESOL Certificate course, fulfills HF) - The Foundation Course is an introduction to the nature of human language from the perspective of modern linguistics.
+Focuses on sounds, words, and sentences through analysis of data from various languages.
+Additional topics may include: social and geographic variation, language change through time, first- and second-language acquisition, language and culture.
 [Typically offered fall, spring, and summer]

 LING 3475 – Language Myths (fulfills BF and QB) - This course investigates popular beliefs about language and discusses the perspective